| County: |

 |

-from the falls down a trail that is fairly welled maintained and
+are about 350' from the falls down a trail that is fairly welled

-late summer, there is a significant amount of water flowing.
+longest.
+Even in late summer, there is a significant amount

 Russell Dunn in his book "Adirondack Waterfall Guide"